-Basically, every one has different travel styles.
+Basically, everyone has different travel styles.
 You might fancy travelling alone, with friends, or even by joining a tour as a big group.
-You might enjoy staying at the hostel, meeting lots of people from all over the world.
-Or you would prefer a safer option, staying in a fancy hotel with a lovely balcony in it.
-These are the initial things that we might think about when they first come to our minds.
+You might enjoy staying at a hostel, meeting lots of people from all over the world; or you would prefer a safer option, staying in a fancy hotel with a lovely balcony in it.
+These are the initial things that we might think about when travel first come to our minds.

 Carry as Less Stuff as You Can

-I am not sure if you like shopping or not, but still, that'd be better if you could carry as less stuff as you could because most of the hostels, or even Airbnb do not really have lifts!
-Imagine carrying a super heavy luggage from the airport to the accommodation you will be staying at, and climbing all the steps to the 8th floor... that's actually happened to me, and I was so glad that my luggage wasn't really that full and heavy, but I'd be more appreciated if there would be no next time.
+Whether you are a shopaholic or a fashionista, it'd always be better if you could carry less than more because some accommodations, especially hostels and Airbnb do not really have lifts!
+Imagine yourself carrying a super heavy luggage from the airport to the accommodation you will be staying at, and climbing all the steps to the top floor... that's actually happened to us and we were so glad that our luggage wasn't really that full and heavy.

 Wear Waterproof Clothing and Comfortable Shoes

-Wearing a pair of comfortable shoes is extremely important for travellers.
-You should expect that you will be walking all day long, I'd say a pair of trainers will do.
-At least you would feel less tired after a long day.
-And for the clothing part, I would say that you should find something that is waterproof or water-resistant in case of raining.
+Wearing a pair of comfortable shoes is extremely important for all travellers.
+A pair of trainers will do.
+You should expect that you will be walking all day long and at least you would feel less tired after an exhausting day.
+For the clothing part, try to wear something that is waterproof or water-resistant in case of raining.

 Better Go without a DSLR Camera

-I'd actually recommend to have a DSLR camera for your trip if a DSLR isn't that heavy.
-I used to take my Canon 600D for travel but I realised it was a disaster because my neck was nearly numb after a long exhausting day.
-I suggest that you could use a smaller digital camera instead, unless you are going to take photographs of (For example) Northern Lights or stars, otherwise, a normal digital camera can do almost anything.
-To keep your images best quality, you will only need to save them as RAW file, and everything should be the same!
+We would definitely recommend a DSLR camera if it's not that heavy.
+We used to take our Canon 600D for travel with a few different lens but we realised that it was a disaster for our neck after a long day.
+We suggest that you could use a smaller compact digital camera instead, unless you are going to take photographs of, for example, Northern lights or stars.
+Otherwise, a normal digital camera works perfectly fine.
+To keep your images best quality, you will only need to save them as RAW file.